When offering solutions to your financial prospects or clients, it’s vital to balance your presentation.

 But does your prospect want to know?

-Do they want to know how the Mercedes Benz engine works?
+Do people want to know how the Mercedes Benz engine works?

 Or do they want to know it works, AND that it’ll make them feel a certain way.

-When helping your prospects, you have to know if you’re selling the wows or the hows.
+When helping prospects, you have to know if you’re selling the wows or the hows.